tdwg/vocab/documentation-specification.md

 **4.5.2.
 Labels in other languages**

-In addition to following the generic practice of using rdfs:label to assign a name to the term (section 4.5), it might also desirable to use the specific SKOS properties skos:prefLabel and skos:altLabel to indicate the preferred and alternative labels for vocabulary terms in other languages.
+In addition to following the generic practice of using rdfs:label to assign a name to the term (Section 4.5), it might also desirable to use the specific SKOS properties skos:prefLabel and skos:altLabel to indicate the preferred and alternative labels for vocabulary terms in other languages.
 However, assignment of such labels falls outside the TDWG Standards process, so these preferred and alternate labels SHOULD be included in ancillary documents associated with, but not included within the standard itself.

 **4.5.3 Status of terms**

-Current terms that are no longer valid SHOULD have the property owl:deprecated with a literal value of "true" datatyped as boolean.
+Current terms that are no longer valid SHOULD have the property owl:deprecated with a literal value of "true" datatyped as xsd:boolean.
 Note that in this context, a "current" term does not necessarily mean that it is recommended or valid for use.
 Rather, it means that the term IRI can be dereferenced by a client that wants to obtain information about it.
 If a deprecated term has been replaced by another term, the property dcterms:isReplacedBy MUST be used to link the deprecated term to its replacement, and the term dcterms:replaces MUST be used to link the replacement to the deprecated term.

 Term versions SHOULD have the property dwcattributes:status with possible values of "recommended" (for the most recent term version of a term that is currently valid), "superseded" (for term versions having more recent versions), or "deprecated" (for the most recent version of a term that is no longer valid).
 As is the case for all described resources, previous and subsequent versions SHOULD be linked using dcterms:replaces and dcterms:isReplacedBy.
 This includes cases where the replacement for a version of a deprecated current term is a version of a current term with a different URI.